zijun-zhao/deeplearning.ai/week1&2 Notes.md

 2. Gradient descent converges faster after normalization.

-3. After normalizing rows of x, each row of the input matrix x will be a vector of unit length(divide the original matrix x by the np.linalg.norm from axis=1 direction.
+3. After normalizing rows of x, each row of the input matrix x will be a vector of unit length(divide the original matrix x by the np.linalg.norm from axis=1 direction).

-4. np.sum(..., axis = 1) will sum each ros of the input.
+4. np.sum(..., axis = 1) will sum each rows of the input.

 5. To remember:
 * np.exp(x) works for any np.array x and applies the exponential function to every coordinate;